brmc/django-media-helper/docs/README.markdown

 ## Usage ##

 The rest is handled automatically.
-Unless you want to configure things which just happens to be the next section.
-Life is weird.
+Unless you want to configure things

 ## Configuration ##